-We meet the dynamic duo behind Holland and Holland’s high fashion revamp.
+We meet the dynamic duo behind Holland & Holland’s high fashion revamp.

 How did it come about?

-Stella Tennant: I've known the people who own Holland and Holland from a long time, and so I was approached by them, and couldn't contemplate doing anything on my own.
-I'm not experienced in that, I know about wearing the finished product, but I have no experience in how to put it together.
+Stella Tennant: I've known the people who own Holland & Holland for a long time, and so I was approached by them, and couldn't contemplate doing anything on my own.
+I'm not experienced in that; I know about wearing the finished product, but I have no experience in how to put it together.
 I've known Isabella for 20 years and I know she is absolutely experienced in that.
-We share so much time together anyway, especially when all the kids are on holiday.
+We share so much time together anyway, especially when all the kids are on vacation.
 So said I would only do it if Isabella did it with me, thinking that I was actually too busy and it wouldn't happen.

 S: Isabella is very good at exploring opportunities.
-We didn't really realise what an extraordinary opportunity it was then; we've now been given access to an incredible team, we're working with Barrie Cashmere and the Maison Michel milliners in Scotland.
+We didn't really realize what an extraordinary opportunity it was then; we've now been given access to an incredible team.
+We're working with Barrie Cashmere and the Maison Michel milliners in Scotland.

-I: From a production point of view it's incredible, normally you're at the end of the queue, it's late, the order isn't' big enough etc. but with the team there's a lot of clout.
+I: From a production point of view it's incredible.
+Normally you're at the end of the line, it's late, the order isn't' big enough, etc. But with the team there's a lot of clout.

 What kind of references did you draw on?